earlman/me-dev/src/work/personal-newsletter-page.md

 ## Summary

-I was looking to start a newsletter for my friends, but I didn't want to rely on any 3rd-party service.
+I was looking to start a newsletter for my friends, but I didn't want to rely on any 3rd-party services.
+This project sticks out in my memory as my favorite work, aesthetically, which is why I decided to model my portfolio after it.

 ## Tech & Dependencies